-OFFICE OF THE GOVERNOR — News Release — Hawaii State Hospital in Kaneohe breaks ground for new 144-bed forensic patient facilityPosted on Aug 8, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Hawaii State Hospital in Kaneohe breaks ground for new 144-bed forensic patient facilityPosted on Aug 8, 2018 in Latest Department News, Office of the Governor Press Releases

 Graphics/Renderings Courtesy of KMD Architects